Ilana Levine

-Ilana Levine (born December 5, 1963) is an American actress.
+Ilana Levine is an American actress.
 She made her first on-screen appearance as Andrea Spinelli in the HBO comedy-drama series Tanner '88 (1988), appearing in 11 episodes.

 Career

-Raised in Teaneck, New Jersey, Levine attended Teaneck High School and Fordham University.
+Raised in Teaneck, New Jersey, Levine attended Teaneck High School and Fordham University graduating in 1986.
 She developed an interest in acting after seeing a script resting on a counter while she was getting her hair done in 1986 at a local Teaneck hair salon.
 The stylist referred her to a New York City-based acting program and suggested that she audit the course.

 Levine portrayed Andrea Spinelli in 11 episodes of HBO's comedy-drama series Tanner '88.
-In 1998, she was featured in a television and radio voice over for energy drink Red Bull.
+In 1988, she was featured in a television and radio voice over for energy drink Red Bull.
 She played the role of Lucy van Pelt in the 1999 revival of the Broadway play You're A Good Man, Charlie Brown.
 Levine has also appeared on Broadway in Jake's Women, The Last Night of Ballyhoo, and Wrong Mountain.

-She is the host of the iTunes podcast Little Known Facts with Ilana Levine.
+Since 2016 she is the host of the iTunes podcast Little Known Facts with Ilana Levine.
+In 2019, she along with drummer and percussionist Sam Maher started a podcast titled How To Be More Chill.
+In 2020, she started another podcast titled And The Award Goes To.

 She has also appeared on numerous television shows, including Seinfeld, NYPD Blue, Lois & Clark, and Law & Order, and in films including Kissing Jessica Stein, Ira and Abby, Friends with Kids, Five Flights Up, Gigantic, Confessions Of A Shopaholic, The Nanny Diaries, Don Peyote, Storytelling, and Failure to Launch.